-When her own father died in 1947, Filomena’s tomb was opened so it could be cleared of her remains to give way to her father’s body.
+When her father died in 1947, Filomena’s tomb was opened so it could be cleared of her remains to give way to her father’s body.
 Workers were surprised to find her body undecayed, her face as fresh as the day she was buried, and even her burial dress intact.
-Immediately, people proclaimed her a saint and devotees trooped to her tomb where miracles were allegedly wrought (e.g. candles melted on her tomb to form the face of Jesus).
+Immediately, people proclaimed her a saint, and devotees trooped to her tomb, where miracles were allegedly wrought (e.g., candles melted on her tomb to form the face of Jesus).
 A local cult quickly developed and persisted till the early 50s.

-Filomena continues to rest at the Biñan cemetery, now renamed as Sta.
+Filomena continues to rest at the Biñan cemetery, now renamed Sta.
 Filomena Cemetery.
-Oldtimers and tourists intrigued by her story continue to pay a visit to the tomb of this “marilag na paraluman at milagrosang santa ng Biñan, Laguna.”
+Oldtimers and tourists intrigued by her story continue to visit the tomb of this “marilag na paraluman at milagrosang santa ng Biñan, Laguna.”

 6. Holy Faces on Rose Petals (Lipa and Bulacan)

 In 1948, the Blessed Virgin reportedly appeared to 21-year-old Teresita Castillo, a postulant at the Carmelite convent in Lipa, Batangas.
-The manifestation was followed by a mysterious shower of rose petals that had imprints of religious characters like the Sacred Heart, the Holy family, the Virgin and Child, Joseph and Jesus.
+The manifestation was followed by a mysterious shower of rose petals with imprints of religious characters like the Sacred Heart, the Holy family, the Virgin and Child, Joseph, and Jesus.

-Then Bishop of Lipa Alfredo Verzosa permitted the veneration of the Virgin’s image—known as Mary, Mediatrix of All Grace.
-However, on December 2010, the Vatican issued a final ruling that the apparitions were not supernatural.
+Then Bishop of Lipa Alfredo Verzosa permitted the veneration of the Virgin’s image—Mary, Mediatrix of All Grace.
+However, in December 2010, the Vatican finally ruled that the apparitions were not supernatural.
 Still, many in the Church believe that the 19 Lipa apparitions were authentic, and the rose petals that have been kept by devotees remain as tangible proofs of this much-publicized local Marian miracle.

 Also Read: Top 10 Unsolved Mysteries in the Philippines